-- A swab a vinegar solution or iodine may be used on a particular area to allow your gynecologist to better see abnormal tissues.
+- A swab of a vinegar solution or iodine may be used on a particular area to allow your gynecologist to better see abnormal tissues.
 This solution may produce a slight burning or tingling sensation.

-- Once the colposcope is maneuvered into position. your Forest Hills, Queens doctor makes his observations.
+- Once the colposcope is maneuvered into position, your Forest Hills, Queens doctor makes his observations.

 - Photos or even video may be taken for medical purposes.

 Your doctor looks for white areas on your cervix, which signal abnormal changes.
 The list of things your doctor might be looking for might include sores, warts, or vascular changes.
 If anything seems unusual or abnormal, he or she will take a very small tissue sample (a colposcopy biopsy) to send to the lab.
 It typically takes one to two weeks for your doctor to get the results.